 Most people know someone with arthritis.
 But did you know that healthy eating is important for managing rheumatoid arthritis?
 Read on for how a healthy lifestyle, including food choices and physical activity, can help you live well with arthritis.

 Arthritis means inflammation of the joint (“arth” is joint and “itis” means inflammation).
 When people hear arthritis they usually think only of osteoarthritis, the kind that typically happens as you age.

 In fact, there are over 100 different types of arthritis that can strike anybody from babies to older adults.
 While arthritis does commonly attack the joints, different types also cause musculoskeletal pain.

-It is not always possible to prevent arthritis but you can take control of the quality of life that you have with the condition.
-Live better and manage pain by making healthy lifestyle choices that include healthy eating, being active and losing weight.
+It is not always possible to prevent rheumatoid arthritis.
+But you can take control of the quality of life that you have with the condition by eating well and being active.